fatihkaranfil/fatihkaranfil.github.io/themes.md

 ## Oil

-- “The opportunity cost of domestic oil consumption for an oil exporter: Illustration for Saudi Arabia” (with A. Pierru). [*Energy Economics*](https://www.sciencedirect.com/science/article/pii/S0140988321000669), Forthcoming, 105161, 2021.
+- “The opportunity cost of domestic oil consumption for an oil exporter: Illustration for Saudi Arabia” (with A. Pierru). [*Energy Economics*](https://www.sciencedirect.com/science/article/pii/S0140988321000669), 105161, 2021.

 - “The role of oil in the allocation of foreign aid: The case of the G7 donors” (with C. Couharde, E.G. Kilama, and L.D.
 Omgba). [*Journal of Comparative Economics*](https://www.sciencedirect.com/science/article/pii/S0147596718301872) 48, pp. 363-383, 2020.